Gorilla groups Habituated for trekking in Uganda.

 After all members were habituated, the family was named ‘Bushaho’ adopting the name from the place where they often forage.
 The group has 8 members with Bahati as the dominant male.
 It also has 1 black back male, 3 adult females and 1 sub-adult, 1 infant as well as 1juvenile.

 This is on one the latests additions to the gorilla tracking groups.
 In 2018 August the group was opened up for gorilla tracking safaris.
 The group has over nine individuals and is located in the southern sector of Bwindi.

 Gorila groups and Families available for gorilla tracking at Mgahinga National park.

-Bwindi national park is not the only place where mountain gorillas are found but also in Mgahinga national park which part of Volcanoes national park in Rwanda and Virunga national park in Congo.
+Bwindi national park is not the only place where mountain gorillas are found.
+Mgahinga national park is also known to be a home to 2 gorilla groups. .
+Mgahinga is part of Volcanoes national park in Rwanda and Virunga national park in Congo.
 In Mgahinga, there is only 1 habituated gorilla group;

 Mgahinga has other gorilla families, which can be booked on the site.
 This is because these families are always on the move and sometimes they cross over to DR.Congo.
-That is why they can-not be booked inn advance but just a month to the trekking date.
+Hence, the reason why they can-not be booked in advance but just a month to the trekking date.

 In conclusion, gorillas are always on the move, and therefore, deciding on which gorilla family to trek is tricky.
 Most noteworthy, it is dependant on first o all availability of the gorilla permit but most important your physical ability.